Kumismar/inp_project_2/README.md

 # INP project 2
-Simplified version of Vernam cipher in EduMIPS assembly with a goal to understand instruction pipelining in CPUs.
+Simplified version of Vernam cipher in EduMIPS assembly with a goal to understand instruction pipelining in CPUs for INP course at FIT BUT.

 ## For FIT students who came for an inspiration
 Feel free to get inspired by the source files as much as you like but remember, anything too much is bad.